Keys to Growing a Small Business in the Federal Market

 By Kevin Plexico, Senior Vice President of Information Solutions, Deltek

 With these increases and the success federal agencies have had of late achieving their small business goals, it’s a really good time to be a small business in the federal market.
+We have seen myriad examples of successful small businesses that are selling to the public sector and winning government business from federal agencies.

 But succeeding is not without its challenges.
 While small business contracting is up and the percent of dollars spent with small business is up, the number of small businesses holding prime contracts has declined.
 With agencies moving to IDIQ task-order-based contracting, we are witnessing a consolidation of contracting raising the bar for small businesses in securing the cherished prime contract positions.